-Located entirely north of the Arctic Circle in Alaska, Kobuk Valley National Park is the least visited park in the nation.
-Though nearly completely unknown, the park is full of interest and beauty.
+Located entirely north of the Arctic Circle, Kobuk Valley National Park is the least visited park in the nation.
+Though nearly completely unknown, the park is full of natural beauty and fascinating human history.

 The Great Kobuk Sand Dunes are a sea of sand in the Arctic wilderness formed during the last ice age as winds tore through the region depositing glacial sands in the broad Kobuk Valley.
-We will spend the week exploring these seldom visited sand dunes from our comfortable base camp.
+We will spend the better part of the week exploring these seldom visited sand dunes from our comfortable base camp.

 Wildlife is always unpredictable but we often see fox, wolf, moose and caribou in the area along with a great diversity of birds.
 Some years big groups of caribou migrate right through the dunes, a truly magical and memorable sight.